-An insurance company will also seek to know how active the patient is in their daily activities and whether they are able to work or hold down a job.
-Most companies will want to see an individual who is not being bedridden and one who can still function and life an active lifestyle.
+An insurance company will also seek to know how active the patient is in their daily activities and whether they can work or hold a job.
+Most companies will want to see an individual who is not bedridden and can still function and live an active lifestyle.

 HIV Life Insurance Companies

-For quite a long time, it was virtually impossible for HIV patients to acquire a life policy since there few companies to offer this kind of coverage.
-Prudential was one of the very few companies that offered life insurance for HIV patients.
+For quite a long time, HIV patients couldn’t acquire a life policy since few companies offered this kind of coverage.
+Prudential was one of the few companies offering life insurance for HIV patients.
 In most cases, their policies last between 10 and 15 years.

-Currently, there are numerous life insurers that provide coverage for HIV patients including:
+Currently, numerous life insurers provide coverage for HIV patients, including:

 - John Hancock